 Our Distinctive Approach

-- Confusion by the change into a larger environment
+- Confusion by the change into a larger environment.

 - Embarrassment at their lack of knowledge about a new situation

 The National Early Childhood Transition Center reports that transition consequences for a young child can be traced until the 3rd grade.
-Unsuccessful transition can result in lower verbal and literacy skills in particular.
-A child who transitions (to awareness of others, awareness of self, and confidence) can relax and accept the developmental and conceptual program.
+Unsuccessful transitions can result in lower verbal and literacy skills in particular.
+A child who transitions successfully (to awareness of others, awareness of self, and confidence) can relax and accept the developmental and conceptual program.

-82nd Street Academics emphasizes the importance of transition with its research based Transition curriculum
+82nd Street Academics emphasizes the importance of transition with its research-based transition curriculum

-Summer Scientists transition activities recreate the learning experience from the child’s perspective instead of the teacher’s perspective.
+Summer Scientists’ transition activities recreate the learning experience from the child’s perspective instead of the teacher’s perspective.
 This will become a critical template that your child uses to transition to Kindergarten and beyond.

 Do you have a child in grades K-8th?
 Check out our K-8 summer program here!